 You can gain this knowledge from approaches such as lab user testing or even guerilla user testing.
 However I find remote testing has a few big advantages:

-There’s no excuse not to set up a quick unmoderated remote test with a few users ahead of each redesign project or as a regular monthly thing.
+There’s no excuse not to set up a quick unmoderated remote test with a few users for each major feature you redesign or as a regular monthly/quarterly check-in.

 There are three main methods of remote user testing: 1. facilitated & moderated by you; 2. facilitated (and possibly moderated) by someone else; 3. facilitated by you but unmoderated.
 Each of them works a bit differently, which I’ll explain here.